boraoku/iOSCamForOmarchyLinux/README.md

 - Capture while the iPhone is locked (Safari cannot keep the camera in the background)
 - Center Stage, Studio Light, or Desk View (those are Apple-only)
-- A native iOS app — on purpose, so nothing has to come from the App Store
+- A native iOS app; on purpose, so nothing has to come from the App Store

 ## Remove